DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 * repercussions to an individual or the organization from re-identification, and
 * the likelihood of re-identification.

 The Toolkit covers the process in detail.
-It is used in conjunction with the [Open Data Release Form](https://drive.google.com/open?id=12uk04YOXqP10oqFy6EcJ-wRa0IrGx1B-BaCNUITP-EA)&nbsp;when going through the [open data publishing process](https://datasf-github-io-jasonlally.c9users.io/publishing/submission-guidelines/#toc3).
+It is used in conjunction with the [Open Data Release Form](https://drive.google.com/open?id=12uk04YOXqP10oqFy6EcJ-wRa0IrGx1B-BaCNUITP-EA) when going through the [open data publishing process](https://datasf-github-io-jasonlally.c9users.io/publishing/submission-guidelines/#toc3).